yuvalot/htm.core/README.md

       + Python 2 is not tested by our CI anomore.
 It may still work but we don't test it.
 We expect to drop support for Python2 around 2020.
     - [Anaconda Python](https://www.anaconda.com/products/individual#Downloads) 3.7+
       + On windows you must run from within 'Anaconda Prompt' not 'Command Prompt'.
-      + The pre-built binary releases only work with Standard Python so you must build from sources.
       + Anaconda Python is not tested in our CI.

   Be sure that your Python executable is in the Path environment variable.